danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based authentication</a>: a strategy that requires a client to send a signed bearer token when making requests to a protected API.
 The API will only respond to requests successfully when it receives a verified token.

 - <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to send auth information (i.e. "claims") as JSON.
 A JWT contains a "Header", "Payload" and "Signature" which are Base64 encoded and "dot" separated.
-In effect, a JWT is used as a bearer token.
+In effect, a JWT can be used as a bearer token.
 You can see how a JWT looks like by visiting <a href="https://jwt.io/" target="_blank" rel="noopener noreferrer">jwt.io</a>.

 And with perhaps the help of some other tools/libraries, you might be confident enough to build an auth server yourself.
 But I think that (in most cases) you shouldn't go down this route.
 Why not?
 Because it will cost you and your team a _lot_ of time, energy and money to build, operate and maintain it.